PapenfussLab/gridss/Readme.md

 As gridss does not yet perform multiple test correction or score recalibration, **QUAL scores are vastly overestimated for all variants**.
 As a rule of thumb, variants with QUAL >= 1000 and have assembles from both sides of the breakpoint (AS > 0 & RAS > 0) are considered HIGH quality, variant with QUAL >= 500 but can only be assembled from one breakend (AS > 0 | RAS > 0) are considered MEDIUM quality, and variants with low QUAL score or lack any supporting assemblies are considered LOW quality.
+The NO_ASSEMBLY filter is applied to all variants without any assembly support.

 ## Non-standard INFO fields